Football stocks: Which clubs can you trade on the markets?

 The timing was propitious as United excelled in England’s new Premier League under the inspirational manager Sir Alex Ferguson and early investors were rewarded.

-Malcolm Glazer launched a successful bid to take control of the club in 2005, despite strenuous objections from fans.
+Malcolm Glazer launched a successful bid to take control of this storied club in 2005, despite strenuous objections from fans.
 He acquired 28.7% of Manchester United shares and pushed the market cap of the company to £800 million.

 Manchester United left the London Stock Exchange in 2005 and listed on the NYSE (New York Stock Exchange) in 2012 for $14 a share.
-As of April 2021, Manchester United’s share price gave it a market cap around $2.64 billion, making it the biggest plc among football clubs.
+As of April 2021, Manchester United’s share price gave it a market cap close to $3 billion, making it the biggest plc among football clubs.

 Another thing not to be sniffed at is the club’s acumen when it comes to commercial expansion.
 United’s successful investments in digital marketing, such as its global mobile application, alongside ecommerce and MUTV, are building a robust future growth.
-The Red Devils remain the top commercial revenue generating Premier League club, totalling £282.
+The Red Devils remain the top commercial revenue generating Premier League club.

 Juventus: Future far from healthy for ‘Old Lady’ of Italy